Please do not attend parkrun if you display any COVID-19 symptoms

 Getting there by public transportBUS

 Wexford Bus - and Bus Eireann Route #2 serve Gorey.
 The bus route Wexford they stop at Whitmore Jewellers and from Dublin they stop at the local XLStore.
 Both bus stops are on the Main Street opposite each other.
 You will see a Boyle sports betting shop - take a left at that corner (Thomas Street).
 Cross the road at the end of that street and go right on Pearse Street.
 At the junction with Gorey Little Theatre take a left (Fort Road).
-Follow Fort Road for 600m, past Gorey Town Park and turn right onto Willow Park.
-The woods are located 350m along Willow Park on the right.
-From both bus stops it should only take less than fifteen minutes to walk to Ramsfort Woods.
+Follow Fort Road for 500m to Gorey District Park on the left.
+From both bus stops it should only take less than fifteen minutes to walk to Gorey District Park.